mjpritchard/test-decap-help/content/docs/interactive-computing/login-problems.md

 It would be helpful if you can include as much of the following information as
 possible:

-  * The IP address and full hostname of the machine you are trying to connect from.
+- The IP address and full hostname of the machine you are trying to connect from.
-  * The date and time that you tried connecting (to the nearest minute if possible).
+- The date and time that you tried connecting (to the nearest minute if possible).
 This will help us to identify any relevant messages in any log files.
-  * The exact command you were using
+- The exact command you were using
-  * Add "-vvv" to your SSH command and send us the the output (please include the SSH command itself)
+- Add "-vvv" to your SSH command and send us the the output (please include the SSH command itself)
-  * List the SSH keys directory on your local machine.
-On a linux machine this can be done with the command: "ls -l ~/.ssh"
+- List the SSH keys directory on your local machine.
+On a linux machine this can be done with the command: `ls -l ~/.ssh`

-### ssh-add command gives error: "Could not open a connection to your
+## ssh-add command gives error: "Could not open a connection to your authentication agent."
-authentication agent."

 On some terminal sessions the usual instructions for starting the ssh-agent session and adding the key may give the following error:

+{{<command user="user" host="localhost">}}
-    $ ssh-add ~/.ssh/id_rsa_jasmin
+ssh-add ~/.ssh/id_rsa_jasmin
-    Could not open a connection to your authentication agent.
+(out)Could not open a connection to your authentication agent.
+{{</command>}}

-If you get this error please try either:
+If you get this message, please try either:

 modifying the method you use to start the ssh-agent, to:

+{{<command user="user" host="localhost">}}
 eval $(ssh-agent -s)
+{{</command>}}

+(and then trying to load the key again)

-or see below if using MobaXterm which now has a better way of loading the SSH key.
+or see below (if using MobaXterm) which now has a better way of loading the SSH key.

-### Errors when connecting with Mobaxterm
+## Errors when connecting with Mobaxterm

-Please follow the [instructions for MobaXterm]({{< ref "mobaxterm" >}}) (which include a screen video to show how to load your key into MobAgent).
+Please follow the [instructions for MobaXterm]({{< ref "mobaxterm" >}}) (which include a video to show how to load your key into its own ssh-agent, `MobAgent`).

-These instructions have changed with more recent versions of MobaXterm, and replace the need to use the ssh-add command, so please make sure that both the version you are using, and your method, are up to date!
+These instructions have changed with more recent versions of MobaXterm, and replace the need to use the `ssh-add` command, so please make sure that both the version you are using, and your method, are up to date!

 Please note that even if your initial connection to (for example) your